How to get there

 This dialog box allows you to customize aspects of the FinaleScript Plug-in.

-- Remember Palette and Editor state between sessions.
-Check this box to remember the position, size, and show/hide status of the FinaleScript Palette.
+- Remember palette and editor state between sessions.
+Check this box to remembers the position, size, and show/hide status of the FinaleScript Palette.
 With this box checked, if the FinaleScript Palette is open when you quit Finale, it will open automatically the next time you start Finale.

 - Use transparency.
 Check this box to apply transparency to the FinaleScript Palette.

-- Don’t show Palette when calling a script from the menu.
+- Don’t show FinaleScript palette when calling a script from the menu.
 Check this box to hide the FinaleScript Palette when choosing a script from the Plug-ins/FinaleScript submenu.